-Housing Benefit include a size limit rule for working age people renting from a local authority, a registered housing association or other registered social landlords.
+Housing Benefit includes a size limit rule for working age people renting from a local authority, a registered housing association or other registered social landlords.

 If you are of working age, your Housing Benefit award will be decided based on how many bedrooms your household needs.

 You are allowed one bedroom for each of the following:

 - every adult couple (married or unmarried)